How to Set Up a College Fund

 Unsubsidized Federal Student Loans

 Unsubsidized student loans are not awarded based on financial need, and are available to both undergraduate and graduate students.
-The borrower is responsible for paying the interest on a Direct Unsubsidized Loan from the time of disbursement.
-If the borrower chooses not to pay the interest while in school, during grace periods, or while in deferment, the interest will accrue and be added to the loan principal.
+Interest on these loans begins to accrue as soon as the loan is disbursed.
+If the borrower chooses not to pay the interest while in school, during grace periods, or while in deferment, the interest will be added to the loan principal.

 Private Student Loans

-Private student loans are borrowed from a privately owned lending institution.
+Private student loans are available through private lenders, including banks, credit unions, and online lenders.
 Typically, for someone to get a private student loan, lenders will evaluate the borrower’s credit history, which isn’t the case with most federal student loans.
-This is why some borrowers rely on a co-signer to secure private student loans.
+This is why some borrowers rely on a cosigner to secure private student loans.

 An Alternative Way to Finance College